What is the Atkins Diet?

 After losing a lot of weight in the previous 2 phases, you are now 10 pounds from your targeted weight.
-You will be moving at a slower pace to find your own carb balance, or Atkins Carbohydrate Equilibrium (ACE).
-You will be adding more low-carb foods to your daily diet, such as starchy vegetables, legumes, fruits, whole-grains and whole-grain products.
+You will move slower to find your own carb balance, or Atkins Carbohydrate Equilibrium (ACE).
+You will be adding more low-carb foods to your daily diets, such as starchy vegetables, legumes, fruits, whole grains, and whole-grain products.

-During this Pre-Maintenance phase, you will be adding additional 10 g net carbs a day for each week.
+During this Pre-Maintenance phase, you will be adding an additional 10 g of net carbs a day for each week.
 Once you have reached your goal, you will switch to maintaining your weight.
-The amount of net carbs (in grams) you have daily without changing your weight will be your ACE.
-The ACE for each individual will be different, it may be much higher or just a few grams higher than the CCLL, or may be same as the CCLL.
+The number of net carbs (in grams) you have daily without changing your weight will be your ACE.
+The ACE for each individual will be different, it may be much higher or just a few grams higher than the CCLL, or maybe the same as the CCLL.

 Once you have got your personal carb balance, you will need to keep your weight steady for at least a month by staying below your ACE.
 This is the time for you to fine-tune your eating habits before moving into the last phase, which is Lifetime Maintenance.